Host plants:

 Habitat:

 Rusina ferruginea colonizes forb communities and hedges in mostly at least slightly damp forests and in their vicinity.
-It also penetrates into grove rich, shady places in residential areas (e.g. cemeteries).
+It also penetrates into grove rich, shady places in residential areas (e.g. cemeteries, gardens).

 Life cycle:

-The larva develops in the autumn until early December and then hibernates quite fully-grown.
-In the spring, the greater part of the larvae will feed again some time.
+The larva develops especially in late summer and in the autumn until early December.
+Then it is usually fully-grown, but is feeding also in mild weather in winter and early spring.
 The construction of the pupal shelter on/in the ground should thus usually fall in March or April.
 The caterpillar is resting according to own breeding observations for a variable long period in the cocoon until the actual pupation takes place.

 The moths fly depending on the altitude from mid-May to mid-August with peak from late June to mid-July.